okta/odyssey/packages/odyssey-react-mui/README.md

 import { PasswordInput } from "@okta/odyssey-react-mui";
 ```

-Add the Material-UI `ThemeProvider` around your whole app:
+Add the Odyssey `ThemeProvider` around your whole app:

 ```jsx
 import { ThemeProvider } from "@okta/odyssey-react-mui";